See Courses & Program Info

 Accelerated Pathway

-If you completed your undergraduate degree at UMGC with a major in cybersecurity technology, an accelerated pathway between UMGC's graduate and undergraduate degree programs in this field may allow you to reduce your total coursework for this program by up to 9 credits.
+If you completed your bachelor's degree in cybersecurity technology at UMGC, an accelerated pathway between UMGC's graduate and undergraduate degree programs in that field may allow you to reduce your total coursework for this program.

 This program is designed to help prepare you for the following certification exams: